bashtage/ng-numpy-randomstate/README.md

 z = rnd.randn(10,10)
 ```

-* Default random generator is identical to NumPy's RandomState (i.e., same
+* Default random generator is identical to NumPy's RandomState (i.e.,
-seed, same random numbers).
+same seed, same random numbers).
-* Support for random number generators that support independent streams and
+* Support for random number generators that support independent streams
-jumping ahead so that substreams can be generated
+and jumping ahead so that substreams can be generated
-* Faster random number generations, especially for Normals using the Ziggurat
+* Faster random number generation, especially for Normals using the
-method
+Ziggurat method

 ```python
 import randomstate as rnd